-10809188 // 3 credits Developmental Psychology
+10809188 • 3 credits Developmental Psychology

-Developmental Psychology is the study of human development throughout the lifespan.
+This course studies of human development throughout the lifespan.
 This course explores developmental theory and research with an emphasis on the interactive nature of the biological, cognitive, and psychosocial changes that affect the individual from conception to death.
-Application activities and critical thinking skills enables students to gain an increased knowledge and understanding of themselves and others.
+Application activities and critical thinking skills enable students to gain an increased knowledge and understanding of themselves and others.